 Symonds Yat – take your time or make it rapid

 There are so many reasons to visit Symonds Yat in south Herefordshire.
-Bordering the Forest of Dean in the South, the Yat Gorge is carved through limestone geology to create a place that has long been a special draw for visitors.
+Bordering the Royal Forest of Dean to the south and lush agricultural pastures to the north, the Yat Gorge is carved through limestone geology to create a place that has long been a special draw for visitors.

-Whatever you want from your holiday – from relaxing on a river cruise to the adrenaline buzz of adventure sports – Symonds Yat has something to offer.
+Whatever you want from your holiday – from relaxing on a Kingfisher River Cruise to the adrenaline buzz of adventure sports or making a splash with Monmouth Canoe Centre – the area around Symonds Yat has something to offer.

 Simply enjoy the view

 Visit the viewpoint overlooking the Yat’s Horseshoe bend, framed against a breathtaking background of south Herefordshire and the Black Mountains beyond.
 It’s a remarkable natural environment and the view from Yat rock has become the stuff of legend.
 At the right time of year and with a little luck you will be able to see the famous nesting peregrine falcons.

 Just 3 miles from Symonds Yat you’ll find Goodrich Castle – a great place to see border history brought to life – whether you’re a Roundhead or a Cavalier